lagom/lagom/docs/manual/scala/guide/cluster/UsingAkkaPersistenceTyped.md

 @[shopping-cart-service-map](code/docs/home/scaladsl/persistence/ShoppingCartLoader.scala)

-> **Note**: Again, we are keeping the internal state of the aggregate isolated from the exposed service API so they can evolve independently.
+> **Note**: Again, we are keeping the internal state of the Aggregate isolated from the exposed service API so they can evolve independently.

 ### Configuring number of shards

-Akka recommends, as a rule of thumb, that the number of shards should be a factor ten greater than the planned maximum number of cluster nodes.
-It doesn’t have to be exact.
-Fewer shards than number of nodes will result in that some nodes will not host any shards.
+Akka recommends, as a rule of thumb, that the number of shards should be a factor ten higher than the planned maximum number of cluster nodes.
+It doesn't have to be exact.
+Fewer shards than the number of nodes will result in that some nodes will not host any shards.
 Too many shards will result in less efficient management of the shards, e.g. rebalancing overhead, and increased latency because the coordinator is involved in the routing of the first message for each shard.

 See the [Akka Cluster Sharding documentation](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html#shard-allocation) for details on how to configure the number of shards.

 ### Configuring Entity passivation

 Keeping all the Aggregates in memory all the time is inefficient.
-Instead, use the Entity passivation feature so sharded entities (the Aggregates) are removed from the cluster when they've been unused for some time.
+Instead, use the Entity passivation feature, then sharded entities (the Aggregates) are removed from the cluster when they've been unused for some time.

 Akka supports both [programmatic passivation](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html#passivation) and [automatic passivation](https://doc.akka.io/docs/akka/2.6/typed/cluster-sharding.html#automatic-passivation).
 The default values for automatic passivation are generally good enough.